-Ariel is the Director of Design Anthropology at MaRS Discovery District, where she is setting up a design and user research function focused in long-term foresight and urban innovation.
+Ariel is the Director of Design Anthropology at MaRS Discovery District, where she is setting up a design and user research function focused on long-term foresight and urban innovation.
 We want to make the future of cities awesome, for everyone.

 How might we future proof user experience?

-If user experience is on a mission to perfect functional and incremental design, design anthropology is on a mission to illuminate the social transformations that comes from large-scale changes to technology and systems.
+If the user experience is on a mission to perfect functional and incremental design, design anthropology is on a mission to illuminate the social transformations that come from large-scale changes to technology and systems.
 We will start by exploring a theory of social change that challenges us to broaden our view of design from tomorrow’s innovations to the 20-50 year view of how our designs reshape our behaviours and rules of engagement.
 We’ll then deep dive into the responsibility of designers, the transdisciplinary nature of modern design, and we will play with some scenarios of possible futures.